University of Manchester: Faculty of Biology, Medicine and Health

 The faculty is divided into the School of Biological Sciences, the School of Medical Sciences and the School of Health Sciences.

-Biological Sciences have been taught at Manchester as far back as the foundation of Owens College in 1851.
-At UMIST, biological teaching and research began in 1959, with the creation of a Biochemistry department.
+Biological sciences have been taught at Manchester as far back as the foundation of Owens College in 1851.
+At UMIST, biological teaching and research began in 1959, with the creation of a biochemistry department.
 The present school, though unitary for teaching, is divided into a number of sections for research purposes.

 The medical college was established in 1874 and is one of the largest in the country, with more than 400 medical students trained in each clinical year and more than 350 students in the pre-clinical/phase 1 years.
 The university is a founding partner of the Manchester Academic Health Science Centre, established to focus high-end healthcare research in Greater Manchester.
-In November 2018, Expertscape recognized it as one of the top ten institutions worldwide in COPD research and treatment.

 In 1883, a department of pharmacy was established at the university and, in 1904, Manchester became the first British university to offer an honours degree in the subject.
-The School of Pharmacy benefits from links with Manchester Royal Infirmary and Wythenshawe and Hope hospitals providing its undergraduate students with hospital experience.
+The School of Pharmacy benefits from links with Manchester Royal Infirmary and UHSM/ Wythenshawe and Salford Royal (formally known as Hope) hospitals providing its undergraduate students with hospital experience.

-Manchester Dental School was rated the country's best dental school by Times Higher Education in 2010 and 2011 and it is one of the best funded because of its emphasis on research and enquiry-based learning approach.
-The university has obtained multimillion-pound backing to maintain its high standard of dental education.
+The School of Psychological Sciences was one of the five schools which make up the Faculty of Medical and Human Sciences.
+The Victoria University of Manchester was the first university in Britain to appoint a full-time Professor of Psychology in 1919.
+In 2004, when the University of Manchester was formed, the school brought together the Human Communication and Deafness Group (HCD) in the Department of Psychology and the Division of Clinical Psychology.
+The school was divided into three divisions: Psychology, Clinical Psychology, Audiology & Deafness.
+T. H. Pear was Professor of Psychology from 1919 to 1951.

 Faculty of Science and Engineering

 The Faculty of Science and Engineering is divided into two schools.
-The School of Engineering comprises the departments of: Chemical Engineering and Analytical Science, Computer Science, Electrical and Electronic Engineering and Mechanical, Aerospace and Civil Engineering.
-The School of Natural Sciences comprises the departments of: Chemistry, Earth and Environmental Sciences, Physics and Astronomy, Materials and Mathematics.
+The School of Engineering comprises the departments of: chemical engineering and analytical science; computer science; electrical and electronic engineering; and mechanical, aerospace and civil engineering.
+The School of Natural Sciences comprises the departments of: chemistry; earth and environmental sciences; physics and astronomy; materials; and mathematics.

 The Jodrell Bank Centre for Astrophysics comprises the university's astronomical academic staff in Manchester and Jodrell Bank Observatory on rural land near Goostrey, about 10 mi west of Macclesfield.
 The observatory's Lovell Telescope is named after Sir Bernard Lovell, a professor at the Victoria University of Manchester who first proposed the telescope.
 Constructed in the 1950s, it is the third largest fully movable radio telescope in the world.
-It has played an important role in the research of quasars, pulsars and gravitational lenses, and in confirming Einstein's theory of General Relativity.

 Faculty of Humanities

+The Faculty of Humanities is home to four schools: